A workflow diagram is a visual representation of a series of actions defining a specific job or, more generically, how a work should be done.

 Having an actual visual representation of your workflow will normally be required for documentation and implementation purposes.

 Why is that, you’re asking yourself?
 It’s because this map you’re drawing will provide you with a general overview of your process or processes.
 It’s needed especially as the foundation for other more complex documentation, such as new projects, data flow diagrams, etc.

-Some of you’re processes (or even all of them, in the worst case scenario) can be too complex for a simple understanding by all members of your staff.
-It’s been scientifically proven, though, that visual representations such as a workflow diagram (containing the steps, the tasks and the requirements) make it a lot easier for understanding – after all, a picture is actually worth more than a thousand words.
+Some of your processes (or even all of them, in the worst-case scenario) can be too complex for a simple understanding by all members of your staff.
+It’s been scientifically proven, though, that visual representations such as a workflow diagram (containing the steps, the tasks, and the requirements) make it a lot easier for understanding – after all, a picture is actually worth more than a thousand words.